JeanneGandon/DataAnalyticsGoogleCertification/README.md

   scale_color_discrete(name = "ID")
 ```
 <img src=https://github.com/JeanneGandon/DataAnalyticsGoogleCertification/assets/138037134/df78f2a0-916d-4815-9f55-c98497f95c79 width=400> <br>
-Most users remained at a relatively steady Average Heart Rate, but a few had visible major changes in heart rate.
-This is something that should be addressed when it occurs.
+Based on the analysis of Average Heart Rate data, the majority of users exhibited a relatively stable Average Heart Rate over time.
+However, a few users displayed significant fluctuations in their heart rate patterns.
+It is crucial to address these noticeable changes promptly and take appropriate actions.
+Identifying the reasons behind such major changes in heart rate is essential to ensure the well-being and health of these users.
+Factors such as stress, physical exertion, or potential health issues may contribute to these variations.

 ### Total Steps and Activity
 Plotted the Total Steps of users compared to the minutes spent in different activity levels (lightly, fairly, very):